Read This Recipe in -> Hindi

-rajma recipe with step by step photos – rajma masala or rajma chawal is one of the regulars at any punjabi house.
+rajma masala recipe with step by step photos – rajma masala or rajma chawal is one of the regulars at any punjabi house. on weekends, rajma chawal or dal makhani or bread pakora or punjabi kadhi pakora is kind of must in any punjabi home.

-this is a one pot rajma curry recipe which you can make regularly at home. a rajma masala that you eat at punjabi homes. not spicy, thick or creamy like the rajma masala served in restaurants. this homely recipe is mildly spiced and not heavy as no cream is used. overall a delicious easy rajma curry. if you are looking for restaurant version, then you check this recipe link for making restaurant style rajma masala.
+this is a one pot rajma masala curry recipe which you can make regularly at home. a rajma masala that you eat at punjabi homes. not spicy, thick or creamy like the rajma masala served in restaurants. this homely recipe is mildly spiced and not heavy as no cream is used. overall a delicious easy rajma masala curry that goes well with steamed rice or chawal. if you are looking for restaurant version, then you check this recipe link for making restaurant style rajma masala.

 in most punjabi homes the rajma is cooked till they become soft enough to melt in the mouth. whereas in many of the restaurants i have eaten the rajma beans are just cooked.